 Halley and Schiele share more than they think.
 They accept the burden of self-consciousness as they overlook its history.
 Their laughter is caught in their throat.
 Like Hamlet's "Denmark's a prison," Halley's analogies set out to reduce the world, but they remind one of art's power to unleash metaphor.
 If Schiele plays a part to achieve expression, Halley uses fictions to debunk artistic freedom.
 They are two sides of the same circuit board.

-Peter Halley ran at The Museum of Modern Art through February 8, 1988, "What It Becomes" at The Whitney Museum of American Art through January 12, 2025.
+Peter Halley ran at The Museum of Modern Art through February 8, 1988.
+Violeta Maya ran at Nicelle Beauchene through February 15, 2025, Susan English at Kathryn Markel also through February 15.
 A related review catches up with an even larger Halley installation.